SDA-SE/mongodb-operator/README.md

 Pleaser refer to the [deployment documentation](docs/deployment.md) for installing MongoDB Operator in a Kubernetes Cluster or to the [usage documentation](docs/usage) to see how to request a database for a workload.
+The full documentation is available on [GitHub Pages](https://sda-se.github.io/mongodb-operator/).

 The image is hosted at [quay.io/sdase/mongodb-operator](https://quay.io/repository/sdase/mongodb-operator).